Definitions of 'comfort women' reveal Japan-S. Korea divide

-TOKYO (AP) — “Comfort women,” used by the Japanese military used for sex, were present wherever the army invaded and occupied Asia countries from the early 1930s through the end of World War II.
+TOKYO (AP) — “Comfort women,” used by the Japanese military for sex, were present wherever the army invaded and occupied Asia countries from the early 1930s through the end of World War II.

 That aspect of wartime history was kept quiet until the early 1990s, when a South Korean woman came forward, joined by some others, seeking Japanese help and accountability.
 Since then, the two countries have been divided over how badly Japan treated comfort women and how it should atone for past behavior.